Milimeter/algo_chat/README.md

 Apache License

 # Algochat
-AlgoChat is a Cross-Platform(Android & iOS)  Mobile Application using the Algorand blockchain written in Dart and built on [Flutter](https://flutter.dev/).
-Dart and others.
+AlgoChat is a Cross-Platform(Android & iOS)  Mobile Application using the Algorand blockchain written in Dart and built on [Flutter](https://flutter.dev/) and others.
-It actualizes many functionalities viz; chatting with friends, Posting of polls, posting of products/listings(ads), payment for purchases using Algocoins,sending and receiving Algocoins, video chatting, voice chatting, live stream of events and many others.
+It actualizes many functionalities viz; chatting with friends, Posting of polls, posting of products/listings(ads), payment for purchases using Algocoins,sending and receiving Algocoins, direct messaging, video chatting, voice chatting, live stream of events and many others.

 # Architecture